Are you planning a trip to Alaska in July? This is a beautiful time to visit the Final Frontier!

 It is warmer in the Interior region with average highs from 60 F to 80 F. This area is where you will find Fairbanks and Denali National Park.

-Down in the Southeast region near Juneau and Ketchikan, the July temps are milder at around 55 F to 65 F on average.
+In the Southeast region near Juneau and Ketchikan, the July temps are milder at around 55 F to 65 F on average.
 This is also a wetter area.

 July in Alaska is fairly dry, but you should expect rain, especially towards the end of the month.
 Make sure to pack rain gear!